restechnica/semverbot/README.md

 `git` requires `user.email` to be set.
 If not set, `sbot` will set `user.email` to the value of this property.
 Rest assured, `sbot` will not override an existing `user.email` value.

-Without this config `sbot` might show unexpected behaviour and will not be able to push tags.
+Without this config `sbot` might show unexpected behaviour.

 ### git.name

 `git` requires `user.name` to be set.
 If not set, `sbot` will set `user.name` to the value of this property.
 Rest assured, `sbot` will not override an existing `user.name` value.

-Without this config `sbot` might show unexpected behaviour and will not be able to push tags.
+Without this config `sbot` might show unexpected behaviour.

 ### git.tags.prefix

 Different platforms and environments work with different (or without) version prefixes.
 This option enables you to set whatever prefix you would like to work with.
 The 'v' prefix, e.g. `v1.0.1` is used by default due to its popularity, e.g. some Golang tools completely depend on it.

+Note: `sbot` will always display the version without the prefix.

 ### semver.detection